 Brought up in South Devon, close to Dartmoor, Clare has since lived in Montpellier, Lisbon, Stuttgart and Cádiz, and has travelled extensively in South-East Asia.
 Fluent in five languages, Clare spends her non-writing time teaching yoga, experimenting with acrylic painting and collages, playing with her little daughter, and reading novels.
-She married her husband, Markus, on an Algarve beach.
+She married her husband on an Algarve beach.
 Clare currently divides her time between Totnes in the UK and Stuttgart in Germany.

 Clare’s first novel, Breathing in Colour, initially written as part of her doctoral thesis, is about a mother whose teenaged daughter, who has the sensory condition of synaesthesia, goes missing while backpacking in India.
 It was published in the UK as part of a two-book deal with Piatkus of the Little, Brown Publishing Group.
 Her second novel, Dreamrunner, is set in Lisbon and is about the effects of a violent sleep disorder on a family.
-As well as working on her third novel, Clare is currently writing a non-fiction book on dreams and creativity.
+As well as working on her third novel, Clare is currently writing a non-fiction book on lucid dreaming.

 Literary agent: Jane Conway-Gordon